vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 you_ all become the same input of two sentences - the dialog act `~yes` and _I love you_.

 ## Pos-parsing

+Pos-Parsing performs classic part-of-speech tagging of the tokens.
+This means that `He flies` where `flies` is a verb in present 3rd person is distinguished from `He eats flies` where `flies` is a plural noun.
+ The system also attempts to parse the sentence to determine things like what is the main subject, main verb, main object, object of a clause or phrase, etc.

 For English, which is native to CS, the system runs pos-parsing in two passes.
 The first pass is execution of rule from `LIVEDATA/ENGLISH/POS` which help it prune out possible meanings of